iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> Stay safe and stay home Wear mask<br> :date: __2020-11-16 04:15:40__

+> EDIT: *NO LONGER A BATTERY DRAINER* It seems something was updated.
+Version 1.4 Get back to work, 'Berta.
+(Previous Review: Battery drainer.
+The only way to reasonably use the app is to turn it on around others.
+Otherwise, not a "set it, forget it" solution.
+The overall function of the app is clearly explained, and is fine to use when needed.
+No crashes, flawless app persistence.)<br> :date: __2020-11-13 00:17:06__

+> Sometimes it eats battery.
+Not sure why.
+Otherwise just sits there<br> :date: __2020-11-12 08:20:45__

+> Flawless installation and just works away in the background consuming very little battery.
+Every Albertan should be installing this app.<br> :date: __2020-11-09 01:25:41__

 > It works.
 This app works and does not crash.
 If you're worried about battery life, you can do more by turning down your screen brightness than by not using this app.<br> :date: __2020-11-07 05:36:10__

 > Good app, does not drain my battery and provide me with some sort of security that If I am close to someone infected i will know.
 We all that live in Alberta should use it thanks<br> :date: __2020-10-16 06:19:47__